bitMuch/tool-box/README.md

 Thinking about the habits of human behaviour, I remembered my friend and his system.
 This inspired me to wip up a quick script that would (with the help of BeautifulSoup4) scrape the target data of each teams roster from: http://www.footballsquads.co.uk/eng/2016-2017/faprem.htm, concatonate the players Surname+Number, then write that list to a file.

+We grabbed 1068 player names and numbers in all.

 Example output:

 ```